jseppi/intro-to-turf/index.md

 # Why does this matter?

-New implementations, new algorithms - pretty fast!
+New implementations, recent algorithms - pretty fast!

 . . .